 If you or a your loved one has recently admitted that you have anorexia, it is important that you also seek a medical evaluation immediately.
 There are some very serious medical conditions that can deteriorate quickly if not diagnosed quickly.
 In some cases, doctors will admit you to the hospital to stabilize your symptoms and begin the refeeding process.
 While this is a very difficult experience, it can mean the difference between life and death.
 It is also important to follow up a hospitalization with the appropriate level of care afterward and not assume that you are ready to go back to life as normal.
 This is a very common mistake made by families new to dealing with eating disorders.
 If your eating disorder is severe enough to affect your health, we must honor what your body is telling you and make the time and space for you to adequately recover before returning to your normal activities and commitments.

-Many therapists work closely with qualified eating disorder nutritionists when it comes to eating disorder treatment.
+Many therapists work closely with qualified eating disorder nutritionists when it comes to eating disorder treatment and anorexia weight gain.
 You’ll likely also work with a nutritionist to help challenge your thinking about food.
 While this is incredibly difficult, it is very important, as creating a normal, healthy relationship with food is central to your recovery.

 You may be challenged to eat food out of your comfort zone and to eat food that your eating disorder has decided is unacceptable.
 Usually, a nutritionist will work with both you and your therapist to create a meal plan for you.
 This will be something that you and your nutritionist agree on and is vital for your recovery.
 Most clients find that having a meal plan takes the guesswork out of it and allows them to go against the food rules dictated by their eating disorder.
 A meal plan is a tool to get you started in your recovery and not something you will need to use forever.
 If you are receiving some or all of your meals in the context of a treatment center, you will be expected to eat 100% of what is served to you.
 The treatment center will identify your body’s caloric needs on a weekly basis and make adjustments to your meal plan.
 If you are working with an outpatient nutritionist, the same holds true, you will still need to eat 100% of your meal plan but you will be responsible for preparing and portioning your own meals.
 Many individuals in the beginning phases of recovery need some support from family or friends to make sure they are adhering to the meal plans because the anorexia can make it difficult to do this.